binzailani3136/crudl-example-express/README.md

 This is a [crudl](http://crudl.io/) example with [Express](http://expressjs.com/) and a REST-API as well as GraphQL.

 * crudl is still under development and the syntax might change (esp. with connectors and descriptors).
 * The relevant part for your admin interface is within the folder crudl-admin-rest/admin/ (resp. crudl-admin-graphql/admin/).
+All other files and folders are generally given when using crudl.
+* The descriptors are intentionally verbose in order to illustrate the possibilites with crudl.

 ## Requirements
 * Node.js